 Motivate teams to perform better, and identify problems early, through regular peer reviews based on predetermined KPIs.
 Peer reviews help managers discover hidden talent—the quiet performers who routinely produce exceptional work without recognition.

-In the last peer review, Cindy’s peers have indicated she needs to work on her friendliness when speaking to customers.
-This is mentioned to Cindy by her HR manager, and Cindy is eager to correct her etiquette as soon as possible.
+In the last peer review, Craig’s peers have indicated he needs to work on his friendliness when speaking to customers.
+This is mentioned to Craig by his HR manager, and Craig is eager to correct his etiquette as soon as possible.

 Lesson Desk’s Head Office admin portal provides you with the tools required to build surveys and peer reviews, which can be scheduled for individuals, groups or teams.